 Dar Es Salaam

 The local swimming pool

 Dar Es Salaam to Moshi

-We chose to book a flight after our long traintrip.
-The flight with Fastjet costs € 98.00 per person to Kilimanjaro, two days later this flight would be € 27.00 per person.
+After our long traintrip we chose to book a flight instead of going by bus.
+The flight with Fastjet costs € 98.00 per person to Kilimanjaro which is a huge cut in our budget, in fact, two days later this flight would be € 27.00 per person.
 We have only two weeks in Tanzania and we don’t want to stay in Dar es Salaam much longer.